JGCRI/stitches/paper/paper.md

 For the dual needs of the creation of new scenario realizations and the simplified representation of ESM behavior in a coupled human-Earth system modeling framework, climate model output emulators can be the answer.
-We proposed a new, comprehensive approach to such emulation, STITCHES [@tebaldi2022stitches].
+We proposed a new, comprehensive approach to such emulation of CMIP6/ScenarioMIP ESM experiments, STITCHES [@tebaldi2022stitches].
 The corresponding `stitches` Python package uses existing archives of ESMs’ scenario experiments to construct new scenarios, or enrich existing initial condition ensembles.
 Its output has the same characteristics of the ESM output